Finding good, quality, FREE educational websites for middle school students can be a difficult task.

 Middle School students are an interesting paradox.
 Many of them see themselves as super mature and ready to take on the world.
 There are others who are content to remain in the less demanding role of a child.
 Most of them are a solid mix of the two.
 Education, especially homeschooling, can be a challenge for them.
 While they feel like they are old enough to do many things, they also enjoy the simpler, child-like fun they have experienced in the past.

-At this age, they are grasping for independence in their learning, but often are not quite to the point where they can handle it all themselves.
-There are some great resources we have found to help us through these challenging times- Smile Tutor is a great option.
-Providing students with an experienced tutor that can walk them through places in their education where they are stuck is a valuable asset.
-It can take the struggle out of daily learning challenges.
+At this age, they are grasping for independence in their learning.
+Often they are not quite to the point where they can handle it all themselves.
+There are some great resources we have found to help us through these challenging times.

-We have found a great selection of Educational Websites for Middle School Students that do a great job of combining both higher level learning with fun graphics and games.
+We listed below a great selection of Educational Websites for Middle School Students.
+These websites do a great job of combining both higher-level learning with fun graphics and games.
 This allows for educational experiences and fun at the same time.
-Win- win for all!
+Win-win for all!

 Here are our Top Picks of Educational Websites for Middle School Students:

 Created for kids in grades Pre-K through 8, Funbrain.com has been the leader in free educational games for kids since 1997.
 Funbrain offers hundreds of games, books, comics, and videos that develop skills in math, reading, problem-solving and literacy.
 Educators and parents can trust that their children will have a fun and safe experience at Funbrain.